• GHV

 select(helicopter_id, time_sec, wing_width,

-everything())-> helicopters body_length,
+body_length, everything())-> helicopters

 ## Error in select(., helicopter_id, time_sec, wing_width, body_length, everything()): unused arguments (helicopter_id, time_sec, wing_width, body_length, everything())